vanruesc/whimsical-vscode-theme/README.md

 # whimsical

-A color theme for VSCode, based on the Waher theme for Notepad++ by Kristo Vaher.
+A color theme for VSCode, inspired by the Waher theme for Notepad++ by Kristo Vaher.

 ## Preview